TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-backup.md

   -locators=warsaw.pivotal.com[26340]
 ```

-See also <a href="../../disk_storage/backup_restore_disk_store.html#backup_restore_disk_store" class="xref" title="When you invoke the snappy-shell backup command, RowStore backs up disk stores for all members that are running in the distributed system at that time.
+See also <a href="../../disk_storage/backup_restore_disk_store.html#backup_restore_disk_store" class="xref" title="When you invoke the snappy-shell backup command, SnappyData backs up disk stores for all members that are running in the distributed system at that time.
 Each member with persistent data creates a backup of its own configuration and disk stores.">Backing Up and Restoring Disk Stores</a>.

 To perform an incremental backup at a later time: